glosoftgroup/ecommerce2/ReadMe.txt

 of products will be displayed with images.
 3. clicking on one of the products takes to you the products details.
 4. The url for the api is an online odoo demo web api endpoint.
+5. the data.py file contains connection parameters and some api calls.